hsheth2/cava-ppa/README.md

 ## Building a new version

 1. Update the cava submodule to contain the latest code.
-2. Update the version number in `env.sh`.
+2. Update the version number and debian revision in `ppa.sh`.
+3. For each series (e.g. bionic, eoan, focal, groovy):
-3. Execute `./ppa.sh bionic` to build the package.
+    1. Execute `./ppa.sh bionic` to build the package.
-4. When the build finishes it will drop into an interactive shell.
+    2. When the build finishes it will drop into an interactive shell.
 Run the `dput` command to upload the package to Launchpad.
-5. Once the build finishes on Launchpad, copy the build to other release series (e.g. eoan, focal).

 ## Notes
 - The build process is split between a docker container and a build script.
 The `ppa.sh` script manages both of them.
 - The Docker container installs build and packaging dependencies and basically serves as a checkpoint to make the process faster.
 - The `build.sh` script finishes the build process, creates and `.deb` file, and lets the user issue the final command to upload the PPA.
+- Since the autogen.sh script from cava requires modification, we use a debian/patches directory.
+This directory is managed by quilt.
+- TODO: figure out how to exclude the orig.tar.gz upload.

 ## References
 - https://packaging.ubuntu.com/html/packaging-new-software.html